Karabiner::CompModGenerator - Generate complex modifcations for the Karabiner-Elements app on macOS

 zoom.us, z, option

-The first four lines beginning with the '#' sign are are comments and are ignored.
-The blank line is also skipped.
+Blank lines and lines beginning with the '#' sign are are comments and are ignored.

 assigns ⌘-p-p (hold down command key and double tap "p") to open Adobe Photoshop